flbulgarelli/headbreaker/README.md

 // Connect two pieces (if possible) a.tryConnectWith(b);

+// Add custom metadata to pieces a.metadata.flavour = "chocolate";
+a.metadata.sugar = true;
+b.metadata.flavour = "chocolate";
+b.metadata.sugar = false;

+c.metadata.flavour = "vainilla";
+c.metadata.sugar = false;
+d.metadata.flavour = "vainilla";
+d.metadata.sugar = true;

+// Require pieces to match a given condition in
+// order to be connected
+puzzle.attachConnectionRequirement((one, other) => one.metadata.flavour === other.metadata.flavour);

+// Alternatively, set individual requirements for horizontal
+// and vertical connections
+puzzle.attachVerticalConnectionRequirement((one, other) => one.metadata.flavour === other.metadata.flavour);
+puzzle.attachHorizontalConnectionRequirement((one, other) => one.metadata.sugar !== other.metadata.sugar);

+// Remove all - vertical and horizontal - connection requirements puzzle.clearConnectionRequirements();

 // Export and import puzzle
 const dump = puzzle.export();
 const otherPuzzle = headbreaker.Puzzle.import(dump);